awsdocs/amazon-mq-developer-guide/doc_source/accessing-web-console-of-broker-without-public-accessibility.md

   + `private-sg` must allow inbound connections from `public-sg`\.
 We recommend restricting this security group to port 8162\.
   + `public-sg` must allow inbound connections from your machine on port 22\.

-## To Access a broker's web console of a Broker without Public Accessibility<a name="accessing-web-console-of-broker-without-private-accessibility-tutorial"></a>
+## To Access a broker's web console of a Broker without Public Accessibility<a name="accessing-web-console-of-broker-without-public-accessibility-tutorial"></a>

 1. Create a Linux EC2 instance in `public-vpc` \(with a public IP, if necessary\)\.

 1. To verify that your VPC is configured correctly, establish an `ssh` connection to the EC2 instance and use the `curl` command with the URI of your broker\.

-1. From your machine, create an `ssh` tunnel to the EC2 instance using the path to your private key file and the IP address of your broker instance\.
+1. From your machine, create an `ssh` tunnel to the EC2 instance using the path to your private key file and the IP address of your public EC2 instance\.
 For example:

    ```
    ssh -i ~/.ssh/id_rsa -N -C -q -f -D 8080 ec2-user@203.0.113.0